celvinren/flutter_code_test/README.md

 If you are applying for a mobile app developer position then please develop your solution using one of these choices:

-* NativeScript Angular/Vue for either iOS/Android
 * Flutter for iOS/Android
-* React Native for iOS/Android
-* Swift for iOS
+* Swift/Objective C for iOS
-* Kotlin for Android
+* Kotlin/Java for Android